Digamber Hansda

 Digamber Hansda (16 October 1939 – 19 November 2020) was an Indian academic and tribal activist who worked for the social and economic advancement of the underprivileged communities in West Bengal, Jharkhand, and Odisha.
 He was a founding member of the Santhal Sahitya Akademi and was considered a pioneer of Santhali language literature.

 In 2018, Hansda was awarded the Padma Shri, India's fourth-highest civilian honour, by the President of India for his work in the field of tribal literature and education.

 Early life

 Hansda was born in Dobhapani village in Ghatshila, East Singhbhum district (now in Jharkhand) on 16 October 1939.
 His parents were farmers; from a young age, Hansda helped his parents on the farm.
-He completed his schooling from Rajdoha Middle School and Manpur High School.
-He obtained a graduate degree in political science from Bihar University (now Ranchi University) in 1963, and a post graduate degree in political science from the same university in 1965.
+He completed his schooling at Rajdoha Middle School and Manpur High School.
+He obtained a graduate degree in political science from Bihar University (now Ranchi University) in 1963 and a postgraduate degree in political science from the same university in 1965.